Segment the imagery

 - In the Tasks pane, click Next Step.

-Although you'll use the provided accuracy points for the remainder of the project, you'll still save the edits that you made to your own points.
+Although you will use the provided accuracy points for the remainder of the project, you will still save the edits that you made to your own points.

 - Click Run.
 In the Save Edits window, click Yes to save all edits.